Bug report #13374

 This bug does not seem to be necessarily an OGR issue, because using ogr2ogr on the machines succesfully imports a shp into MySQL and even successfully exports it from the DB back to a Shapefile without problems.

-#3 Updated by Marco Lechner about 5 years ago
+#3 Updated by Marco Lechner almost 6 years ago

 - Affected QGIS version changed from 2.8.3 to 2.10.1